-Figure 1: Family Communication through the Viewpoint of Child
+Figure 1.
+Family Communication through the Viewpoint of Child

-2. Study of Day-to-day Dialogue of Young Children
+Study of Day-to-day Dialogue of Young Children

-In order to propose an effective style for realizing the dialogue between young children and grandparents over the network, we studied the day-to-day dialogue between young children and adults and applied that knowledge to the system.
+In order to propose an effective style for realizing the dialogue between young children and grandparents via the Internet, I studied the day-to-day dialogue between young children and adults and applied that knowledge to the system.

-2.1.
-Dialogue regarding the experiences at kindergarten
+Dialogue regarding experiences at kindergarten

-Mothers with children in kindergarten are said to make significant efforts at home to learn the children's experiences at the kindergarten.
-Through the talks regarding kindergarten life, mothers are thought to compare and link them with the children's likings and their frequently observed actions to construct a contiguous image of the child beyond the space and time constraints (Komatsu, 2003).
-In other words, the mothers are gathering information for the relational knowledge in a "close relationship" from the topics related to kindergarten life.
+Mothers with children in kindergarten are said to make significant efforts at home to learn the children' s experiences at the kindergarten.
+Through talks regarding kindergarten life, mothers are thought to compare and link the reported experiences with the children's likings and their frequently observed actions to construct a contiguous image of the child beyond space and time constraints (Komatsu 2003).
+In other words, the mothers are gathering information for relational knowledge in a "close relationship" from topics related to kindergarten life.
 Furthermore, the joint conversation of the child and the family regarding the child's experience is considered to be important, as it serves as the base for the child to "construct self."
-In light of the above, it could be surmised that a child talking about his or her kindergarten experiences in day-to-day conversation would promote not only mutual understanding but also promote the construction of self and socialization of the child.
+In light of the above, it could be surmised that a child talking about his or her kindergarten experiences in day-to-day conversation would promote not only mutual understanding, but also promote the construction of self and socialization of the child.

-2.2.
 Dialogue through reading of picture books

-Reading of picture books to a child is regularly performed at households.
-Especially, different styles of dialogue develop from reading at home.
-Even in the case of four-year olds, it functions as a "stage for emotional communication" such as enjoying the mother-child interaction with the "picture book" as an intermediary, and sustains the diversity of conversation topics.
-And the reading style will reflect the picture book elements (Fujioka, 1995).
+Reading of picture books to a child is regularly performed in many households.
+In particular, different styles of dialogue develop from reading at home.
+Even in the case of four-year olds, reading to a child functions as a "stage for emotional communication" such as enjoying the mother-child interaction with the "picture book" as an intermediary, and sustaining the diversity of conversation topics.
+And the reading style will reflect the picture book elements (Fujioka 1995).
 The picture book can be considered to have the aspect of a medium satisfying the role of an instrument that enlivens the conversation and not just a one-way medium.

-2.3.
 Dialogue through play-acting

 Play-acting, which is the most conventional form of playing driven by imagination, begins by reproducing parts of real-life experiences.
-Towards the latter stages of childhood, newer experiences such as relationships, situations and activities involving a larger number of people begin to get introduced into the game.
-Furthermore, not only own, direct experiences but also knowledge gained from picture books and TV as well as things heard from family members or kindergarten teachers start getting used as material for the game (Uchida, 1989).
+Towards the latter stages of childhood, newer experiences such as relationships, situations and activities involving a larger number of people who begin to get introduced into the game.
+Furthermore, not only the child's own, direct experiences but also knowledge gained from picture books and TV, as well as things heard from family members or kindergarten teachers, start getting used as material for the game (Uchida 1989).
 Play-acting can be considered as a performance of a type of "reflective thinking," where a child selects the most prominent characteristics of his or her world at that particular point of time.
-Sharing play-acting with a child is thought to enable an adult to gain information on the child's day-to-day activities and at the same time form a mental process for the child where he or she grasps the meaning of experience.
+Sharing play-acting with a child is thought to enable an adult to gain information on the child's day-to-day activities and at the same time form a mental process for the child in which he or she grasps the meaning of experience.

-3. Advanced Research on Media Communication
+Advanced Research on Media Communication